 The History of Marquise Cut Diamonds

-A marquise cut diamond is a chic diamond silhouette that not only boasts a noble name, the marquise, but has an actual royal provenance to its origin.
+A marquise cut diamond is a chic diamond silhouette that not only boasts a noble name, the marquise but has an actual royal history to its origin.
 The marquise diamond cut was heralded in regal circles for centuries—and its popularity trickled down to mainstream consumer appreciation in the late 60s to the early 1970s.
-Over time however, because the cut had become so popular in bridal jewelry, it became known as ‘my mother’s diamond’, and younger shoppers turned away from it.
+Over time, however, because the cut had become so popular in bridal jewelry, it became known as 'my mother's diamond', and younger shoppers turned away from it.
 Happily, that has all changed as modern shoppers are taking a fresh look at this timeless stone.

 A Historical French Kiss

 The idea came straight from the French Royal Court.
 Legend has it that Louis XV (b.1710-d.1774) encountered Jean Antoinette Poisson at a masked ball in Versailles.
 He was so smitten by her that he made her his chief mistress with a key place in his court as the Marquise de Pompadour (also known as Madame de Pompadour).
 He declared that hers were the most perfect lips he had ever seen.
 When the king commissioned a royal jeweler to create a design and shape of diamond that looked most like her lips, the marquise cut was born!

 Over time, the marquise diamond's shape and facet plan has been perfected as cutters became more savvy about light performance in diamonds.
 Today, this elliptical shaped pointed-end cut features 56 or 58 expertly placed, sparkling facets.
 Diamond cutters confirm that the modern marquise cut handles light almost as perfectly as a round brilliant cut diamond.
 Symmetry is a key characteristic with the marquise cut diamond, but also is being well-proportioned.
 One doesn't want the stone looking too long, or too short and squat.
 Balance is critical.